keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and the sky faded

 The cyanos had emerged first into a stifling atmosphere, a greenhouse gas layer which was more potent due to high methane (CH<sub>4</sub>) levels.
 It was also chemically stultifying before the injection of oxygen, [methane lifetimes were in the thousands of years](https://doi.org/10.1098/rstb.2024.0093) as there was no oxidising radicals to scrub it.
 The prior bacteria were methanogenic, maintaining this warming blanket.
-Photosynthesis fundamentally change this equation.
+Photosynthesis fundamentally changes this equation.

 <div style="margin: 2rem 0; padding: 2.5rem 1.5rem 1.5rem 1.5rem; background: rgba(0, 123, 255, 0.03); border-left: 4px solid #add8e6; text-align: center; font-family: monospace;">
   <div style="display: flex; align-items: center; justify-content: center; flex-wrap: wrap; font-size: 1.15rem; color: #2c3e50;">